-a) those parts of Resolution ITU-R 1 concerning the Questions to be studied by the Radiocommunication Study Groups;b) Resolution 82 (Minneapolis, 1998) of the Plenipotentiary Conference relating to the alternative procedure for the approval of ITU-R Questions and Recommendations, and Resolution ITU-R 45;
+a) those parts of Resolution ITU-R 1 concerning the matters to be studied by the Radiocommunication Study Groups;

+Reason: consequential to the changes made in Resolution ITU-R 1, notably to emphasize that studies can be performed without Questions.

+Reason: consequential to the proposed suppression of Resolution ITU-R 45.

 c) that for efficient use of available resources, it is necessary for the Radiocommunication Study Groups to focus on core issues and not undertake studies on issues not within the mandate of ITU-R;

-d) that the amount of work performed by the Bureau depends on the number of contributions made in response to the Questions assigned to the Study Groups;
+d) that the amount of work performed by the Bureau depends on the number of contributions made in relation with the scope of the Study Groups defined in Resolution ITU-R 4;

+Reason: to emphasize that studies can be performed without Questions.

-e) that it is incumbent upon the Study Groups to conduct continual reviews of their assigned Questions and to replace old Questions (eight years old) by new Questions with new work plans; f) that the duties of the Study Groups in fulfilling the purpose of the Union are described in various provisions of the Constitution and Convention of the ITU,
+e) that it is incumbent upon the Study Groups to conduct continual reviews of their work programme and assigned Questions and to suppress old Questions (eight years old) (or replace them by new work programme items or Questions with new work plans);

+Reason: Questions should be adopted for a specific purpose, generic Questions should be avoided.

+f) that the duties of the Study Groups in fulfilling the purpose of the Union are described in various provisions of the Constitution and Convention of the ITU,

 resolves

+1 that the work programme of any Radiocommunication Study Group shall include:

+– studies, within the scope of the Study Group, on matters relevant to agenda items of WRCs or RRCs, or to WRC Resolutions and Recommendations;

+– studies, within the scope of the Study Group, that will be carried out in accordance with § 3.3 of Resolution ITU-R 1;

+– the Questions, listed in Annexes 1 to 6 with Categories C and S, referred to the Study Group.

+The texts of the Questions listed in Annexes 1 to 6 are to be found in Document 1 of the series of documents for the next study period of the appropriate Study Group taking into account considering e);

+Reason: to define the work programme of Study Groups.

-1 that the categories used to identify the priority and urgency of Questions to be studied should be:
+2 that the categories used to identify the priority and urgency of matters to be studied should be:

-C: Conference-oriented Questions associated with work related to specific preparations for, and decisions of, world and regional radiocommunication conferences:
+C: Conference-oriented matters associated with work related to specific preparations for, and decisions of, world and regional radiocommunication conferences:

 C1: very urgent and priority studies, required for the next World Radiocommunication Conference;